One Stat to Rule Them All

 - Socially, appearance has the same issue.
 The "pretty kitty" effect means that high appearance compensates for low Charisma or Manipulation much better than the other way around.

-- This applies to absolutely all White Wolf games, except for New World Of Darkness.
+- This applies to absolutely all White Wolf games, except for the New World of Darkness.
 Dexterity improves your attack, defense, ability to do damage, and, usually, initiative, all at once.
 Other physical attributes can't do even half of that in standard situations.
 Moreover, Dexterity is commonly used in combination with a lot of useful skills, from Stealth to Drive.
 Strength and Stamina... aren't.
 This disparity reaches ridiculous proportions in Scion, as Epic Attributes provide much greater benefits than normal ones.

 - While in Aberrant, Mega-Charisma was ungodly powerful.
 Legend has it that in an early con-demo, one player took every combat trait he could find, but lost instantly to a mega-charisma build in a fight after the latter player said, "Go home."
 The combat monster had to do exactly that.
 Given a bullhorn, a mega-charismatic nova could sway armies, even nations, with only a single speech.